 In addition, the IRS can process your return faster when you e-file.
 You don’t have to rely on snail mail, which tacks on time before the IRS has your return in hand.

 Plus, e-filing lessens the risk of someone at the IRS mistyping your information from a paper form into their system, reducing the likelihood of an error on your return.

 Get your refund faster

-One of the main benefits to e-filing is that you can elect to get an electronic confirmation when the IRS receives your tax return.
+One of the main benefits of e-filing is that you can elect to get an electronic confirmation when the IRS receives your tax return.